 Figure out a routine that is convenient for you and stick to it.
 Fix a timing for everything from working hours to tea and lunch breaks.
 Taking breaks at regular intervals is important to release work anxiety and boredom.

-In my case, I prefer to work half time in the morning and remaining in the evening, taking a proper break in the day-time.
-It helps me lift my spirits.
+In my case, I prefer to work half-time in the morning and remaining in the evening, taking a proper break in the day-time.
+As I’m into a creative job, it takes clear-head, active mind, and concentration, and both morning and evening are the times when my creativity surfaces.
 Working continuously for 8 to 9 hours??
 That doesn’t really work for me.

 Maybe you like to work at night, that’s fine.
 Go for it!
 But while you’re working, try to put your hundred percent effort and concentration into it.